SapitoSucio/dirty-user-guides/guides/installing/custom-npc-sprite.md

 # How to add a custom NPC Sprite

-In this tutorial, I'm gonna show you how to add a custom NPC Sprite to your RO Server.
+In this tutorial I'll show you how to add a custom NPC sprite to your RO server.

-This is the sprite I will be adding.
+This is the sprite I am going to add.

 <figure markdown>
   ![NPC Custom Sample](https://i.imgur.com/0wWj5eH.png)